Whose Line Is It Anyway? (British TV series): Format

-Most television episodes of Whose Line Is It Anyway? featured four performers (with an exception of six in a 1989 Christmas special) who sit in a line of chairs at the back of the stage.
-The host sat at a desk facing the large performance area in front of the performers.
-The host introduced each performer with a joke or pun, usually all related on a common theme or topic.
+Most television episodes of Whose Line Is It Anyway? featured four performers (with the exception of six in the 1989 Christmas special) who sit in a line of chairs at the back of the stage.
+The host, Clive Anderson, sat at a desk facing the large performance area in front of the performers.
+Anderson introduced each performer with a joke or pun, usually all related on a common theme or topic.

-The show is made up of games that are scored by the host, who declared arbitrary point values after the game, often citing a humorous reason for his decision.
-The points are purely decorative, served no practical purpose, and were often awarded to audience members or other arbitrary third persons.
-The style of the games are varied (see Games, below).
+The show is made up of games that are scored by Anderson, who declared arbitrary point values after the game, often citing a humorous reason for his decision.
+The points are purely decorative, served no practical purpose, and were often awarded to the audience or other arbitrary third persons.
+The styles of the games are varied (see Games, below).
 Some feature all four performers, while others feature fewer.
 The performers who are not involved in a game remain in their seats at the back of the stage.
-Humorous banter between the host and the performers between games is also sometimes featured.
+Humorous banter between Anderson and the performers between games is also sometimes included, with Anderson and Greg Proops play-arguing with each other becoming a regular feature over time.

-At the conclusion of each episode, a winner or several winners are chosen arbitrarily by the host.
-The "prize" for winning the show is to read the credits in a certain style, chosen by the host, as they scrolled.
+At the conclusion of each episode, a winner or several winners are chosen arbitrarily by Anderson.
+The "prize" for winning the show is to read out the closing credits in a certain style, chosen by Anderson, as they scrolled on screen.

 Episodes were culled down from longer recording sessions with the best game performances chosen to compile into one or more episodes.
-Each series includes one or two compilation shows of unaired games from different taping sessions in that series.
+Each series includes one or two compilation episodes of unaired games from different taping sessions in that series.